Looking for a new Android phone? We’ve rounded up all the best right here

 - Bixby is a bit of a dud

-It may be last year’s model, but the Galaxy S8 is still a great phone that has had nice price cut since the S9 launched.
+It may be last year’s model, but the Galaxy S8 is still a great phone that has had a nice price cut since the S9 launched.
 It has a fantastic HDR WQHD+ 5.8-inch display with next to no bezel (or notch, for that matter), and a sleek metal and glass design that’s curvy in all the right places.

 It’s fast, too – obviously – and retains handy features such as an IP68 water-resistance rating, Qi wireless charging and a microSD card slot.

 The single 12-megapixel sensor on the back may now lag behind 2018’s finest mobile snappers but it’s still one of the best out there.
 The 3000mAh battery is again great, although you’re still likely to need to charge the S8 every night.

 Google Pixel 2